mattpopovich/mattpopovich.com/_posts/2023-11-13-full-apple-watch-comparison.md

 ### Cellular Connectivity
 At this point, you should be down to a smaller number of potential watches.
 The main feature to decide on is do you want cellular connectivity or not.
 Cellular connectivity is only needed if
-* You want to get notifications on your watch whenever your phone is not nearby
+* You want to get notifications on your watch whenever your phone is not nearby (Ex. going for a run without your phone or while surfing)
   * And you don't mind paying a monthly fee for this capability
 * You want the ability to make emergency 911 calls

 A cellular data plan for your watch will typically cost ~$10/mo.
-Worth noting that even **without** a cellular data plan, the cellular watches will be able to make emergency calls as wireless carriers are required to route emergency calls. **GPS only watches cannot make emergency 911 calls if you are not nearby your phone**.
+Worth noting that even **without** a cellular data plan, the cellular watches will still be able to make emergency calls, [even without active service](https://nct911.org/old-phones-can-call-911/). **GPS only watches cannot make emergency 911 calls if you are not nearby your phone** as they do not have the required hardware (cell modem) to place a call on their own.
 This is why I got my parents cellular-capable watches, even though the watches are not connected to a cell plan.

 ### Features
 * If you want the best battery life (36hr), you'll need to get an Ultra.
 Otherwise, you'll have ~18hr of battery.